 - Use Wax Paper.
 Place the dipped sandwich cookie onto wax paper to harden completely.
 Once hardened, the cookies will come right off the wax paper and the wax paper can be thrown away for easy clean up.

-Once the homemade Tagalongs cookies are set up, store in an air tight container for up to 5 days in the refrigerator.
-I find they keep best in the refrigerator, so the chocolate does not melt.
+Once the homemade Tagalongs cookies are set up, store them in an air-tight container for up to 5 days at room temperature or in an airtight container in the refrigerator for up to 10 days.

 More Peanut Butter Chocolate Treats